A demonstration that classical gravity does not produce entanglement: Commentary

 \section{Commentary}

-Our simple results establish that classical gravity, formulated as NCG, a manifestly non-local theory, cannot as a mediator induce entanglement.
-We stress that all parties agree that, within the regime of the experiment protocol, this particular theory is the appropriate treatment of classical Einstein gravity.
-The use of the Newton-Cartan formalism just makes clear what is at stake in an antecedent commitment to think of classical gravity as a mediator (despite its non-local character as that mediator).
+An immediate consequence of results obtained in \cite[Appendix B]{huggett2023quantum} establishes that classical gravity, formulated as NCG, a manifestly non-local theory, cannot as a mediator induce entanglement.
+We stress that all parties should agree that, within the regime of the experiment protocol, this particular theory is the appropriate treatment of classical Einstein gravity.
+The use of the Newton-Cartan formalism just makes clear what is at stake in an antecedent commitment to think of classical gravity as a mediator (despite its non-local character as that mediator, given the experimental regime).

 What this means is that if entanglement is observed as an outcome of performing a GIE experiment, and if gravity is classical, something else is responsible for the entanglement.